 I held your hand as you sighed, chest heaving caving and rising, that old cadence, that old chestnut rag.
-“God is a bastard, a true SOB,” I told you, patting at the sweat breaking beads on your brow.
-“Your mother won’t … Continue reading
+"God is a bastard, a true SOB," I told you, patting at the sweat breaking beads on your brow.
+"Your mother won't tell me about it, because vows and such."
+But I can see it, in the … Continue reading Dominion

 "It makes my panties wet, When you get literary like that" So I locked eyes with her, And out rolled...
 "Proust"